Fighting the Darkness: When Hope Feels Like a Fight

 Is this darkness pushing me outward toward harm, or pulling me inward toward collapse

 If it is pushing outward, your first job is to prevent damage.
+If it is pulling inward, your first job is motion.

 Step 2: Prevent damage when the darkness is outward